2024 Instagram Algorithm: Key Updates for Ecommerce Retailers

 First things first, let’s talk about Google Ads.
 Google Ads, formerly known as Google AdWords, is Google’s advertising platform.
 This allows businesses to create and manage ads that appear on Google’s search engine and other Google properties.
 These ads are displayed to users based on their: search queries, interests, and browsing behaviour, making them incredibly powerful for reaching potential customers.

-Within Google Ads, there are various campaign types, but for e-commerce businesses, two fundamental types stand out: Search Ad Campaigns and Performance Max Campaigns.
+Within Google Ads, there are various campaign types, but for ecommerce businesses, two fundamental types stand out: Search Ad Campaigns and Performance Max Campaigns.

 Search Ad Campaigns